syncany/syncany-docs/source/installation.rst

 Mac OS X
 ^^^^^^^^
-On Mac OS X, you can either build syncany from source, extract the zip file or use `homebrew <http://brew.sh>`_ which is a well-known package manager for Mac OS X. Since syncany is still alpha software, homebrew refuses per convetion to include syncany in its official package list.
-Therefore we provide the needed formular on our own.
+On Mac OS X, you can either build Syncany from source, extract the ZIP file or use `homebrew <http://brew.sh>`_, a well-known package manager for Mac OS X. Since Syncany is still alpha software, Homebrew refuses (per convetion) to include it in its official package list.
+Therefore we provide the needed formula on our own until we reach beta.
-Assuming you have a running version of homebrew, the installation of syncany is a piece of cake.
+Assuming you have a running version of Homebrew, the installation of Syncany is a piece of cake.

 ::